 ARC REVIEW: The Key of F, by Jennifer Haskin FEBRUARY 26, 2018 OLIVIA @ PURELY OLIVIA2 COMMENTS Hello lovely readers!
 Today I’m here with a very exciting post- a review of The Key of F, a thrilling Young Adult fantasy that I was lucky enough to get an ARC of.
 This is my first ARC to review for … Continue reading Purely Olivia’s Review of The Key of F

 What’s the number one thing I can do to get published?
 What’s your best piece of advice?
 Authors ask these two questions the most.
 Interestingly enough, they have the same long answer.
 But in short: Strength.
 Have you heard the words “strong” manuscript yet?
 If you’re a writer, you will.
 Why?
 That’s what agents … Continue reading Agent Questions Volume Eight: The Number One Thing You Can Do To Get Published

-Comp Titles “Comp” titles, or comparable titles, are often requested or required from agent in their queries.
+Comp Titles “Comp” titles, or comparable titles, are often requested or required from agents in their queries.
 Mostly, I believe, because comp titles are important to publishers.
 Unless it is required, you do not NEED to have comp titles in your query.
-Let me be clear here, even if you don’t research and find … Continue reading Agent Questions Volume Seven: What Are Comp Titles and How Do I Find Mine?
+Let me be clear here, even if you don’t research and find comp … Continue reading Agent Questions Volume Seven: What Are Comp Titles and How Do I Find Mine?

 7 DO’s for Writer Success The bad news is that some writers begin their literary careers doing all the wrong things.
 How do you know if that’s you?
 Well, the good news is that making mistakes is important and even beneficial to moving forward.
 You are going to make mistakes, the question is, are … Continue reading Agent Questions Volume Six: 7 Do’s for Writer Success